graph TB

 PostgreSQL Database

-What it does: Stores all your LangFuse data including traces, user accounts, and analytics.
+What it does: Stores operational data including user accounts, organizations, projects, API keys, and system settings.

-Why important: Provides reliable data storage with automatic backups and high availability.
+Why important: Provides reliable ACID-compliant storage for critical user management data with automatic backups and high availability.

 DNS Zone